We're Open!

 Pysanky for Peace

-Kingsway is proud to partner with the Alberta Council for Ukrainian Arts (ACUA) to host the fourth annual Pysanky for Peace.
-This art installation features twelve oversized Pysanky, Ukrainian Easter eggs, each painted by local and newcomer Ukrainian artists.
+Kingsway is proud to partner with the Alberta Council for Ukrainian Arts (ACUA) to host the fifth annual Pysanky for Peace.
+This art display features six oversized Pysanky, Ukrainian Easter eggs, each painted by local and newcomer Ukrainian artists.

-View the exhibit until May 5th, located on the main level near Starbucks.
+Visit the display until April 26th, located on the main level near Starbucks.

-The Pysanky are available for purchase with 100% of proceeds supporting ACUA and their Ukrainian artists.
+The Pysanky will be available for purchase, with 100% of proceeds supporting ACUA and their Ukrainian artists.

 Alberta Council for the Ukrainian Arts (ACUA)